 Marriages Prior To Emigration

 After the publication of Catherine's Manifesto in 1763, Russian officials began recruiting potential colonists in Western Europe and organizing them at gathering places such as Büdingen, Germany.
-The Russian government preferred families and married couples, but also allowed single men to become colonists.
-Marriage for singles was strongly encouraged prior to the time of departure.
-Historical records show that between February 24 and July 8, 1766, 375 marriages took place in Büdingen’s Marienkirche (St. Mary’s Church - built in 1367) including several couples that settled in Norka over a year later.
+The Russian government preferred families and married couples but allowed single men to become colonists.
+Marriage for singles was strongly encouraged before the time of departure.
+Historical records show that between February 24, 1766, and July 8, 1766, 375 marriages occurred in Büdingen’s Marienkirche (St. Mary’s Church - built in 1367).
+This group included several couples that settled in Norka over a year later.

-The lists are commonly referred to as the Büdingen Marriage Lists, but are actually titled “Copuliert Russische Colonisten” or Marriages of Russian Colonists.
+The lists are commonly referred to as the Büdingen Marriage Lists, but the original document is titled “Copuliert Russische Colonisten” or Marriages of Russian Colonists.

-The lists are commonly referred to as the Büdingen Marriage Lists, but are actually titled “Copuliert Russische Colonisten” or Marriages of Russian Colonists.
+The lists are commonly referred to as the Büdingen Marriage Lists, but the original document is titled “Copuliert Russische Colonisten” or Marriages of Russian Colonists.

-Among those that would settle in Norka were:
+Among the married couples who would settle in Norka were:

-Johan Heinrich Alt and Anna Gerdaut Vogel, both from the district of Schwarzenfels, married on 21 April 1766 in Büdingen.
+Johan Heinrich Alt and Anna Gerdaut Vogel, from the Schwarzenfels district, married on April 21, 1766, in Büdingen.

-Wilhelm Becker (an alias for Wilhelm Schreiber) from Ronshausen in the district of Rothenburg, who married Anna Eva Mortiz from Sterckels on 7 May 1766 in Büdingen.
+Wilhelm Becker (an alias for Wilhelm Schreiber) from Ronshausen in the district of Rothenburg married Anna Eva Mortiz from Sterckels on May 7, 1766, in Büdingen.

 Johann Heinrich Hassenpflug married Anna Regina Schmidt from Altenschlirff on May 5, 1766.

-Johan Heinrich Alt and Anna Gerdaut Vogel, both from the district of Schwarzenfels, married on 21 April 1766 in Büdingen.
+Johan Heinrich Alt and Anna Gerdaut Vogel, from the Schwarzenfels district, married on April 21, 1766, in Büdingen.

-Wilhelm Becker (an alias for Wilhelm Schreiber) from Ronshausen in the district of Rothenburg, who married Anna Eva Mortiz from Sterckels on 7 May 1766 in Büdingen.
+Wilhelm Becker (an alias for Wilhelm Schreiber) from Ronshausen in the district of Rothenburg married Anna Eva Mortiz from Sterckels on May 7, 1766, in Büdingen.

 Johann Heinrich Hassenpflug married Anna Regina Schmidt from Altenschlirff on May 5, 1766.

-At least two other marriages took place in Lübeck, the port of depart for the colonists beginning the voyage to Russia.
+At least two other marriages occurred in Lübeck, the port of departure for the colonists beginning the voyage to Russia.

 Those married in Lübeck included: